BZoennchen/supercollider-book/chapters/sounddesign/math/fourier-series.md

 ## Fourier Analysis

-Until know we assumed that all *phase shifts* are zero.
+Until now, we assumed that all *phase shifts* are zero.
 Then we concluded that if we compute the integral of signal $y(t)$ multiplied with a sinusoid of the same phase we get:

 1. either $1/(2n)$, where $n \in \mathbb{N}$ is the **frequency** of the sinusoid (similarity)